Employee and Retiree Service Center → Retirees → Benefits for MCPS Retirees → Health Benefits → Medical Plans

 All participants in the MCPS Retiree Benefit Plan must enroll in Medicare Parts A and B when first eligible for Medicare in order to maintain prescription and medical health benefits through the MCPS Retiree Benefit Plan.
 Please be aware of how Medicare plays a role in your medical plan coverage.

-Point-of-Service (POS) Plans
+Point-of-Service (POS) Plan

 A POS plan combines features of an HMO and an indemnity plan.
 You receive care in one of two ways.
 There is an in-network HMO-like component offering a full range of services provided or authorized by your primary care physician or by an in-network specialist.
 In addition, there is an out-of-network component similar to traditional indemnity insurance.